yangyongjx/lpcvc/object_detection/README.md

 ### Test the tflite model

-You can the instruction in this [tutorial](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/tools/evaluation/tasks/coco_object_detection) and directly evaluate the performance of tflite.
+You can follow the instructions in this [tutorial](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/tools/evaluation/tasks/coco_object_detection) and directly evaluate the performance of tflite.

 ## Training on TPU
 If you want to use TPU for training, refer this [guideline](README_tpu.md).